 River permits for the San Juan are managed by the Bureau of Land Management (BLM), which limits boater group size to 25.
 Sadly, no dogs can join your party: They aren’t allowed on the San Juan.

-• Launch dates between April 15 and July 15 are awarded through a lottery system that opened on December 1, 2021, and ends January 31, 2022.
-Lottery results are announced on February 12, and winners need to confirm their launch dates by March 15 or those dates will be made available on a first-come basis.
+• Launch dates between April 15 and July 15 are awarded through a lottery system that opened on December 1 and ends January 31.
+Lottery results are announced on about February 12, and winners need to confirm their launch dates by March 15 or those dates will be made available on a first-come basis.

-• Starting March 16, unconfirmed lottery dates and launch dates from July 15, 2022, through December 31, 2022, will be available for booking.
+• Starting on about March 16 each year, unconfirmed lottery dates and launch dates from July 15 through December 31 will be available for booking.

 • Packrafters: Heed the additional permitting instructions from BLM if you’re planning to use non-traditional put-in and take-out spots.
 In general, you’ll be subject to the same fees and rules as other boaters, and you’ll need to provide details about your planned entry and exit points in the notes section of the application at rec.gov.